-Some research suggests that cascara sagrada serves as a laxative and helps with constipation; however, you should only use it for less than one week.
+Some research suggests that cascara sagrada serves as a laxative and helps with short-term constipation; however, you should only use it for less than one week.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Common side effects from cascara sagrada may include mild stomach ache, pain in the bowels, and cramps.
 It may also cause your urine to turn a pink, red, purple, orange, or rust colour.

 Long term use of cascara sagrada may lead to low levels of potassium, protein and blood in the urine, muscle weakness, and malnutrition.